Modfwango/Modfwango/README.md

 Let's go over each API, shall we?

 ##### ConnectionManagement
+`ConnectionManagement` allows you to control incoming or outgoing connections.
 `ConnectionManagement` has the following available methods:
 * `bool newConnection(Connection $connection)` - Adds a connection to the connection manager